cham207388/spring-boot-cloud-ms/notes.md

       2. server.port=0 (this will deploy in a random port)

 ### Api Gateway
-      1. provides a unified interface for a set of ms so that clients does not need to know the internals of the ms
+      1. provides a unified interface for a set of ms so that clients do not need to know the internals of the ms
       2. centralize cross-cutting concerns like security, monitoring, rate limiting etc
       3. SC Gateway
          1. config properties: https://cloud.spring.io/spring-cloud-gateway/reference/html/appendix.html
       4. once api-gateway and service registry are used, we can use server.port=0 to assign a random for the service at runtime.
+      5. dependencies
+         - spring-cloud-starter-gateway
+         - spring-boot-starter-actuator

+      6. application.properperties
+            spring.cloud.gateway.routes[0].id=BANK-EMPLOYEE-SERVICE
+            spring.cloud.gateway.routes[0].uri=lb://BANK-EMPLOYEE-SERVICE
+            spring.cloud.gateway.routes[0].predicates[0]=Path=/api/employees/**
+            management.endpoints.web.exposure.include=*

+      7. access employee service
+         localhost:9191/api/employee

 ### config server
       - both config server and actuator dependencies are required